lauracowen/lauracowen.github.io/postnatal_recommendations.md

 ## Babywearing (slings)

 I would now never buy a sling without having tried it out first.
 I had a sling consultation (on Zoom) then hired a sling for four weeks.
 My baby and I got a lot more confident but we were close to six months and didn't think the newborn one would last long.
-So we hired another one for a week but we both loved it the first time we tried it.
-So we bought one.
+So we hired another one for a week.
+We both loved it the first time we tried it so I bought one.

 - [Caroline, Sling Consultant at Bourne Green](https://www.bournegreen.co.uk/hire) (was Seaside Parenting; sling consultations on Zoom or in Bournemouth.